phihag/bup/div/data_structures.md

 is_doubles*        Boolean key. false => singles, true => mixed/doubles
 counting*          Scoring system.
 Valid values are "3x21", "1x21", "2x21+11", "5x11_15", "1x11_15", "5x11/3"
 team_competition   Are players competing for their teams(true) or for themselves(false)?
+Affects announcements neutral_ground     If team competition: Is the match played on neutral grounds?
+Affects announcements.
-Affects announcements umpire_name        Name of the umpire assigned to this match (or the last one who touched it). service_judge_name Name of the service judge assigned to this match. court_id           ID of the court this match is played on.
+umpire_name        Name of the umpire assigned to this match (or the last one who touched it). service_judge_name Name of the service judge assigned to this match. court_id           ID of the court this match is played on.